-Watch the online video of how to do the Swan Dive Pilates Exercise.
+Watch the video below of how to do the Swan Dive exercise.

 Lie on your belly with the spine in neutral and legs extended long on the mat.
 Keep the legs shoulder distance apart with pointed toes.

 On an inhale, lengthen the spine into extension and bring the hips off the mat if you can.
 Keep the abs engaged and shoulder blade stable.
 How high up you come depends on your flexibility.